benwzj/benwzj.github.io/_posts/2023-10-12-react-overview.md

 ## Basic Concepts

-Component is core concept in React.
-There are also React Instance, React Element.
+React Component, React Instance, React Element, JSX.Element vs ReactNode vs ReactElement

 ### Components Encapsulate Element Trees
 For a React component, props are the input, and an element tree is the output.